dymmond/edgy/docs/queries/bulk.md

 - It is ensured that all returned instances `can_load` when `embed_parent` is active.
 If necessary, it will issue serialized single inserts.
 - The embedding is resolved if `embed_parent` is set.
 You get the child with the embedded parent.

+!!!
+Note
+    When pointing to an attribute which is `None` and you use `resolve_embed` you get this in the output.
+This can be confusing.

 ### loadable

 An instances is loadable if its `can_load` property signals it is loadable.
 For dictionaries the on the fly generated instance is used.